|

 1877

-Alderman Alfred Upchurch's reisdence at corner of E. Hargett and Bloodworth street burns.
+Alderman Alfred Upchurch's reisdence at corner of E. Hargett and Bloodworth street burned.
 (March 17, 1877)obs17mar77

-Rescue and Hook and Ladder companies participate in Memorial Day parade.
+Rescue and Hook and Ladder companies participated in Memorial Day parade.
 (May 10, 1877)obs10may77

 Unoccupied residence on Salisbury Street destroyed by fire.
 (July 6, 1877)obs07jul77